Health Net Insurance Coverage for Drug and Alcohol Rehab

 The amount of insurance coverage you have can vary widely based on your state of residence, whether the facility is in- or out-of-network, the length of your stay, and your insurance plan level.
 The cost of drug and alcohol addiction treatment will vary from person to person and will also depend on the rehab center, the type of program attended, and specific services received.

-Different Types of Health Net Substance Abuse Treatment
+Different Types of Health Net Alcohol and Substance Abuse Treatment

 With most Health Net health insurance plans covering at least some of the costs of treatment for alcohol addiction or drug addiction, the types of treatment can vary in intensity and frequency.
 Types of treatment may include:5-7